sjara/taskontrol/doc/inputs_outputs.rst

 *Outputs* are defined by a similar Python dictionary such as ``{'centerValve':0, 'centerLED':1}``.

 When creating an instance of ``StateMatrix``, we can also specify the name of the "readystate".
-When the system reaches this state, it gives the control back from the state machine to the user interface until ``dispatcherModel.ready_to_start_trial()`` is called.
+When the system reaches this state, it gives the control back from the state machine to the user interface until ``dispatcher.ready_to_start_trial()`` is called.

 Here is an example of how this is done in code: